openedx/open-edx-proposals/oeps/best-practices/oep-0067-bp-tools-and-technology.rst

 #. **API calls should be made with the edX Frontend Auth Client or Axios**

-   **Rationale**: The `edX Frontend Auth Client`_ simplifies the process of talking to edX APIs by using Axios interceptors and handling JWT Cookie authentication.
+   **Rationale**: The `edX Frontend Auth Client`_ simplifies the process of talking to Open edX APIs by using Axios interceptors and handling JWT Cookie authentication.
 It also provides React components to handle private routes and should be used when possible.
-When making calls to non-edX APIs Axios should be used to provide a consistent API.
+When making calls to non-Open edX APIs Axios should be used to provide a consistent API.

    The `fetch`_ API was considered but Axios was chosen for its more